 Covent Garden is one of the London’s biggest tourist magnets.
-The area around the glass-covered building – a former fruit and vegetable market – is always crowded, especially during weekends and in summertime.
+The area around the glass-covered building – a former fruit and vegetable market – is always crowded, especially during weekends and in summer.

 Covent Garden is known for its many open-air cafés, restaurants, pubs, market stalls and shops.
 Famous are the many street performers who entertain the visitors on the pedestrianized piazza.